openai/dalle-2-preview/system-card.md

 individual, or to blackmail or exploit them.

 It is important to note that our mitigations only apply to our Inpainting system.
 Open-ended generation may be combined with third-party tools to swap in private individuals, therefore bypassing any Inpainting restrictions we have in place.
 Inpainting can also be combined with other image transformations (such as “zooming out” of an image prior to uploading it) in order to make it easier to “place” a subject in a scene.

+DALL·E 2 currently has a very limited ability to render legible text.
+When it does, text may sometimes be nonsensical and could be misinterpreted.
+It’s important to track this capability as it develops, as image generative models may eventually develop novel text generation capabilities via rendering text.

 Qualifying something as harassment, bullying, exploitation, or disinformation targeted at an individual requires understanding